Vincent Keymer

-Vincent Keymer (born 15 November 2004) is a German chess grandmaster, and a young chess prodigy who was runner-up at the World Rapid Chess Championship 2022 behind Magnus Carlsen.
+Vincent Keymer (born 15 November 2004) is a German chess grandmaster.
+He is currently the 4th highest rated player in the world with an Elo of 2773.
+He was the No.1 in the FIDE World Chess Ratings for Juniors in January 2024.

-Chess Career
+Chess career

 Vincent Keymer was born in Mainz, Germany, a city that has a long history of hosting rapid tournaments and Chess960 tournaments.
 He learned chess from his parents at the age of five.
 In 2015 and 2017 he became European champion with the German U18 national chess team.

+When he was ten, Keymer was on the September 2015 cover of the German chess magazine Schach Magazin, hailed as Germany's greatest talent since Emanuel Lasker.
 Garry Kasparov in 2016 referred to Keymer as "exceptional", and Keymer at 11 demonstrated his potential with an "impressive second prize" in a strong field in the Vienna Open tournament.

 In July 2017, Keymer obtained the third and final norm required for the title of International Master.

 He has been coached by Peter Leko of Hungary, who was himself once considered "the world's most promising prodigy".